 As a child, I loved to draw and paint, and I was lucky to have parents that encouraged me.
 I grew up near to the North Yorkshire Moors National Park, and as a family we spent a lot of time going for walks there, I think this greatly inspired my love of nature, the outdoors, and light.

 I continued to paint and sell my work whilst studying, and upon graduating, felt increasingly drawn to explore art rather than pursue a career in dance.
-I took a foundation art course at St Martins College of Art and Design, after which I directed my own studies into the techniques of the late 19th and early 20th century realist and impressionist oil painters.
+I decided to take a foundation art course at St Martins College of Art and Design, after which I directed my own studies into the techniques of the late 19th and early 20th century realist and impressionist oil painters.
 I discovered that the precision, discipline and focus I had gained from my studies in dance were skills which transferred well into learning realist oil painting techniques.
-As with dancing, I learned that the ability to express my ideas and feelings through painting increased as my technical abilities developed.

 Painting has become my means of exploring and connecting to the visual world and communicating to others the feelings it arouses.
 Enjoyment of light, colour, form and atmosphere move me to paint.
 My preferred subjects are everyday objects or scenes.
 In still life, working with simple compositions focuses my attention on the beauty of each individual object.
 My still lifes are painted solely from life, I also complete a lot of my landscapes en plein air.
 My studio landscapes refer to a combination of studies from life, photographs, memory and imagination.
 Working from memory and imagination in particular helps me to distill the essence of what inspired me to paint the scene.